MScBiomedicalInformatics/MSIB32500/lectures/lecture1.md

 ## Learning Objectives

-- This training will teach you all you need to know to start using Linux, be it on the CRI’s High-Performance Infrastructure (HPC), or on your own computer.
+- This training will teach you the basics on how to start using Linux, be it on the CRI’s High-Performance Infrastructure (HPC), or on your own computer.
 - After this training you will:
   - Feel comfortable using Linux
   - Know how software works on Linux and how to use it